Rancor38/zakariahs-project-guide/README.md

 # Zakariah's Project Preparation Guidelines

-When preparing your project for class, keep the following guidelines in mind:
+When preparing your project for class, keep the following guidelines in mind.

 ## Portfolio Function